 ISO 31000 requires several basic principles to be met in order for risk management to be effective:

-- Integrated: Risk management should be part of the entire organizational process, including decision-making and strategic planning.
+- Integrated: Risk management must be an integral part of all organizational processes, including decision-making and strategic planning.

-- Structured and comprehensive: A systematic approach produces consistent and repeatable results.
+- Structured and comprehensive: A systematic approach yields consistent and reproducible results.

 - Customized (Tailored): Frameworks and processes are tailored to the organizational context-size, goals, culture, and risk profile.